 Cycling for CRPS

-Pre-CRPS, I was very active, taking part in many sports, and travelled extensively, living and working overseas.
-Developing CRPS changed my life irrevocably and I took it very badly.
-I turned my life around when I rediscovered cycling through a charity called Charlotte’s Tandems, which in turn set me on a journey to raise awareness of CRPS, and Cycling for Complex Regional Pain Syndrome was born.
+Pre-CRPS, she was very active, taking part in many sports, travelling extensively, living and working overseas.
+Developing CRPS changed her life irrevocably, which had a profound effect on her emotional and mental wellbeing.
+She began to turn her life around after rediscovering cycling through a charity called Charlotte’s Tandems and getting her beloved black Labrador, Dyson and training him as her service dog, with the help of Dog A.I.D.
+This in turn set her on a journey to raise awareness of CRPS, and Cycling for Complex Regional Pain Syndrome was born.

-Since starting my CRPS cycling awareness campaign, I have organised and set myself annual challenges:
+Since she started her Cycling 4 CRPS awareness campaign, she has organised and set herself annual challenges:

 Minety – Snowdonia & Zipwire 28th October – 1st November 2014

 A bike ride totalling 200 miles over 4 days, followed by a ride on Europe’s longest zipwire, to coincide with ‘Color the World Orange’, an initiative started in the US in 2013 to unite sufferers worldwide and raise awareness of CRPS.

 12 Hour Static Cycle Ride 2nd November 2015

 I will be doing my third annual cycle challenge.
 This year I will be attempting a 12 hour static ride to raise money for CRPS UK.